techanvil/mcp-dev-workflow/README.md

 - "Read the design doc at https://docs.google.com/document/d/YOUR_DOCUMENT_ID/"
 - "Search for 'authentication' in that document"

+**Figma (requires authentication):**

+- "Get design tokens from https://www.figma.com/design/ABC123/design-system as CSS"
+- "Export all icons from this Figma file as SVG"
+- "What components are available in design ID ABC123def456?"
+- "Show me the latest comments on this Figma design"

 ## 💬 Natural Language Usage

 Instead of technical syntax, use natural language: